 Assuming there is only one form of debt, a zero coupon debt of face value D maturing at time T, the Black-Scholes-Merton Model can be applied.
-The underlying asset for that model would be the value of the entity assets, which is typically unknown, as is it's volatility.
-From Ito's lemma you can derive a relationship between the equity volatility and the asset volatility.
-Assuming that the value of the equity and the equity volatility is known form markets, you have two equations in two unknowns that can be solved numerically for the value of the debt (Hull, section 23.6).
+The underlying asset for that model would be the value of the entity assets V_t , which is typically unknown, as is it's volatility, that is assumed constant σ_V .